Evaluate efficacy and safety of short-course and low-dose regimens of fexinidazole in adults with chronic Chagas disease

 current phase of drug development

 A Phase II Proof of Concept (PoC) study of fexinidazole was initiated in 2014 in Cochabamba and Tarija, Bolivia.
 The study was interrupted due to safety and tolerability issues.
-Interim data efficacy and safety analysis suggested high efficacy rates of fexinidazole and a decision was made to extend clinical study follow-up to 12 months.
-Analysis of key efficacy outcomes and safety, demonstrated high efficacy findings at the lowest dose tested and for all treatment durations, with safety concerns around treatment with high doses tested for more than 14 days.
+Interim data efficacy and safety analysis suggested potential high efficacy rates of fexinidazole and a decision was made to extend clinical study follow-up to 12 months.
+Analysis of key efficacy outcomes and safety confirmed the potential high efficacy findings at the lowest dose tested and for all treatment durations, with safety concerns around treatment with high doses tested for more than 14 days.
 In addition, acceptable safety and tolerability was found at low doses and short treatment durations – taken together, these results warrant further investigation of fexinidazole for Chagas disease.

 Get our latest news, personal stories, research articles, and job opportunities.